COAL MINING IS LABOR HISTORY TOUR

 – Virden: Battle of Virden Memorial in the town square

-– The Coalfield Rest Area on Highway 55 south (small museum exhibits)
+– The Coalfield Rest Area on Highway 55 heading south (small museum exhibits)

 – Carlinville: Sears Home District (built to house miners for the new mine)

-– Gillespie: Illinois Coal Museum, Colonial Theater site and historical marker
+– Gillespie: Illinois Coal Museum, Colonial Theater site with official historical marker

 LUNCH AT TILLEY’S BAR AND GRILL IN MT OLIVE